kodali10/applications/README.md

-# applications
+# Applications

-All the apps that i developed
+Here you can find all the apps that i have developed.
+These apps are seperated into front-end, back-end sections.